 As with any choice of circulation metrics, our approach based on Fourier analyses of the zonally oriented wave component has its limitations.
-This approach implies that if a particular wavelength is pronounced in only one part of the hemisphere, this can result in a high-amplitude FFT signal.
+This approach implies that if a particular wavelength is pronounced in only one part of the hemisphere, this can result in a high-amplitude fast Fourier transform (FFT) signal.
 Thus, high-amplitude waves (as defined by our metrics) do not necessarily have to be circumglobal.
-They can either result from a circumglobal wave pattern or a pronounced regional wave pattern.
-Still, the fact that we find pronounced and significant wave-patterns in our composite analyses reveals that those reflect preferred wave positions.
+They can result from either a circumglobal wave pattern or a pronounced regional wave pattern.
+Still, the fact that we find pronounced and significant wave patterns in our composite analyses reveals that those reflect preferred wave positions.
 In particular, wave 5 and wave 7 are subject to this phase-locking behavior.
-Whenever those quasi-stationary waves

-390 grow in amplitude, they tend to do so in the same longitudinal phase position thereby causing temperature and precipitation anomalies in the same geographical regions.
-This has been reported before for observational data, highlighting the risks this creates for multiple breadbasket failures (Kornhuber et al, 2020).
+Whenever those quasistationary waves grow in amplitude, they tend to do so in the same longitudinal phase position, thereby causing temperature and precipitation anomalies in the same geographical regions.
+This has been reported before for observational data, highlighting the risks this creates for multiple breadbasket failures (Kornhuber et al., 2020).
 The prime motivation of our study is to see how well climate models reproduce these waves, and to that end our FFT-based metric is useful.
-Further, the number of high-amplitude waves in ERA5 might be under-sampled which might lead to inconsistencies between models and ERA5.
-Since we use five ensemble members for the AISI experiment, the amount of data is larger by a factor of five for the models compared to ERA5.
-As for the atmospheric nudging experiments, from the nudging vertical profile, it can be observed that in CESM and MIROC, the nudging intensity is identical, whereas in EC-Earth the nudging strength is weaker between 700hPa to 400hPa.
-However, we do not think that these differences between exact model setup and potential under-sampling in ERA-5 has a large effect on our main findings.
+Further, the number of high-amplitude waves in ERA5 might be under-sampled, which might lead to inconsistencies between models and ERA5.
+Since we use five ensemble members for the AISI experiment, the number of data is larger by a factor of 5 for the models compared to ERA5.
+As for the atmospheric nudging experiments, from the vertical nudging profile, it can be observed that in CESM and MIROC, the nudging intensity is identical, whereas in EC-Earth the nudging strength is weaker between 700 and 400 hPa.
+However, we do not think that these differences between exact model setup and potential under-sampling in ERA-5 have a large effect on our main findings.